JMLab-tifrh/Protein_Ligand_Variational_Autoencoder/README.md

 A directory containing the training and validation loss and the model parameters.

-#----------HOW TO RUN THE PROGRAM----------#
+#----------HOW TO RUN THE VAE PROGRAM----------#
-1. VAE

-  1.1.
-Modify the following variables for a different protein in the file "train_dvae.py":-
+  1. Modify the following variables for a different protein in the file "train_dvae.py":-

 	  a. input_shape
 	  b. path